PioTi/100DaysOfCode/Log.md

  * Thoughts: Loads to catch up, happy with the beginning

- * Link to work: Just theory for a while
+ * Link to work: Just theory for a while.
+[D1](https://github.com/PioTi/100DaysOfCode/tree/master/Day1)

  ### Day 02: